What is the Truth Behind the ObamaCare Microchip Implant Rumor?

 Where Did the RFID Implant Rumor Originate?

-The RFID implant rumor rises from an arguably intentional misreading of an old version of the Affordable Care Act, America’s Affordable Health Choices Act of 2009 HR 3200.
+The RFID implant rumor rises from a possibly intentional misreading of an old version of the Affordable Care Act, America’s Affordable Health Choices Act of 2009 HR 3200.

 If you want to see for yourself that the RFID chip rumor is a myth, you can do a “search and find.”
 Go to the official certified full-text versions of the Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act.
 You will see that there is nothing in the law about a RFID implant or data collection from a class II device.

 The Section of the Law in Question

-As mentioned above, America’s Affordable Health Choices Act of 2009 HR 3200 (an old unpassed version of ObamaCare), contains an amendment to the Food, Drug and Cosmetic Act, which most likely sparked the ObamaCare RFID implant rumor.
+As mentioned above, America’s Affordable Health Choices Act of 2009 HR 3200 (an old version of ObamaCare that did not pass), contains an amendment to the Food, Drug, and Cosmetic Act, which most likely sparked the ObamaCare RFID implant rumor.

 The excerpt below is from section 519 of the Food, Drug, and Cosmetic Act and was aimed at protecting the public from faulty medical devices.
 As you can see, there is no mandatory chip implant.
 However, it does allow data collection from implanted devices.

 (A) is or has been used in or on a patient; and